Ski Gear Review: ARMADA, SALOMON | Edited by Yasushi Chiba

 Touring: ★★★☆☆

-Location (slope, course, ski resort, mountain range, etc.) Hokkaido backcountry
+Location (slope, course, ski resort, mountain area, etc.) Hokkaido backcountry

 ●Review

-Features: These big-mountain skis are designed by Chamonix local Tof Henry.
+Features: These big mountain skis are supervised by Chamonix local Tof Henry.
 They excel on large slopes.

-Handling and Ride: While milder than the Declivity 108ti, they're still heavy and require a certain level of leg strength.
-On larger slopes, they're perfect for cutting through the powder surface, making long vertical turns, or digging deep to create large sprays.
-On tight hard-packed lines, you can drop the ski as vertically as possible and ski at high speeds while shifting the ski for minimal flutter and a sense of stability.
-Recommended for skiers with a decent level of leg strength who want to ski large slopes with a sense of speed, or skiers with an alpine racing background.
+Handling & Ride: Compared to the Declivity 108ti, they are milder but heavier, requiring a certain level of leg strength.
+On large slopes, they allow the skier to freely manipulate the powder surface, carving long vertical turns or deep presses to create large sprays.
+On narrow, hardpacked lines, even at high speeds, skiers can drop the skis as vertically as possible, skiing with minimal chatter and maintaining stability.
+Recommended for skiers with a certain level of leg strength who want to ski with speed on large slopes, or for skiers with an alpine racing background.

-Weight: At 2,250g per ski (185cm), these skis are focused on speed, which goes against the trend of recent backcountry skis.
-When it comes to skiing, "weight is justice."
+Weight: At 2,250g per ski (185cm), these skis are completely focused on performance, going against the recent trend in backcountry skiing.
+In skiing, "weight is justice."

 Favorite Points: I like their stability at high speeds and their reliability in hard conditions.

-Graphics and other details: All of ARMADA's skis in the big mountain and touring categories are characterized by their sophisticated and sophisticated designs, and the DeclivityX is no exception, with a wonderfully elegant finish befitting a flagship model.
+Graphics and other details: All of ARMADA's big mountain and touring skis are characterized by their understated and refined design, and the DeclivityX is no exception, boasting a wonderfully elegant finish befitting a flagship model.

 ②ARMADA Declivity 108ti